skip to content

 That man alone will be able to get the best of nature, who, having the power of attaching himself to a thing with all his energy, has also the power to detach himself when he should do so.
 The difficulty is that there must be as much power of attachment as that of detachment.

-We get caught.
-How?
 Not by what we give, but by what we expect.

 The great secret of true success, of true happiness, then, is this:

-the man who asks for no return, the perfectly unselfish man, is the most successful
+The man who asks for no return, the perfectly unselfish man, is the most successful.

 Ask nothing; want nothing in return